Aviah/one-click-django-docs/multiple_sites.md

 ## Overview

-To keep as simple as possible, the one-click-django project is built and configured as one website, with one matching development environment.
-The one-server/one-site  saves some hustle, especially if you are new django.
+To keep it as simple as possible, the one-click-django project is built and configured as one website, with one matching development environment.
+The one-server/one-site  saves some hustle, especially if you are new to django.

 However, it's fairly easy to adjust your setup to auto-install and develop multiple sites with the same scripts.

 ### Multiple VPS

 The easiest solution is a dedicated VPS per site.
-With the auto-install script, to build a dedicated VPS server for each website.
+With the auto-install script, build a dedicated VPS server for each website.

-You can configure the same VPS to serve multiple sites, but when a decent VPS costs $10 a month, IMHO it just doesn't worth the time and effort, unless you serve a lot of sites, and the the savings from using one VPS for all the websites is substancial.
+You can configure the same VPS to serve multiple sites, but when a decent VPS costs $10 a month, IMHO it just doesn't worth the time and effort, unless you serve a lot of sites, and the savings from using one VPS for all the websites is substancial.

 ### Dev Machine
-It's possible to install virtualenv, create a separate environment for each site, and a separate virtual host in the webservers.
-I suggest anothersolution which to me seems simpler: save the config files of each site, and when you switch sites just run a script that copies the config files of the current site, and restart the webservers.
+It's possible to install virtualenv, create a separate environment for each site, and a separate virtual host for the web servers.
+I suggest another solution which to me seems simpler: save the config files of each site.
+When you switch sites, just run a script that copies the config files of the current site, and restart the webservers.